Joanne Baker

 Biography

-Martie Mendoza, CPA, CA has 20 years of progressive and extensive experience in Accounting, Finance, Audit and Advisory.
-She obtained her Chartered Accountant designation in 2010 and is currently an experienced Manager at Deloitte with a focus on modernizing the Finance function (Accounting Operations Advisory).
-She previously served in the capacity of Director of Finance at Seymour Health Centre and Controller at Stork Craft Manufacturing Inc, and also previously worked at Ernst !
-Young and Mondolez International (formerly Kraft Foods International).
-As a world traveler, she has explored over 33 countries across America, Asia, Africa, Europe, and Oceania.
+Martie Rose Mendoza, CPA, CA has 20 years of progressive and extensive experience in Corporate and Operational Accounting, Finance, Audit, and Business Services.
+She obtained her Chartered Accountant designation in 2010 and is currently an experienced Manager at Deloitte with a focus on modernizing the Finance function.
+She previously served in the capacity of Director of Finance at Seymour Health Centre and Controller at Stork Craft Manufacturing Inc, and also previously worked at Ernst & Young and Mondolez International (formerly Kraft Foods International).
+As a world traveler, she has explored 35 countries across America, Asia, Africa, Europe, and Oceania.
 Previously, she has been involved in serving as volunteer in various communities by helping the community library, transition home, soup kitchen, mentoring young adults, and raising awareness on financial literacy.
 Martie joined the PSBC Board of Directors because of her passion for giving back to the community.

 Richard Mayede